axelbelin/axelbelin.github.io/index.markdown

 - I'm highly skilled in {{ expertProgrammingLanguagesStr }}, and proficient in {{ proficientProgrammingLanguagesStr }}.
 - I'm used to work with Linux based environment within virtualized infrastructures built on {{ virtualizationSkillsStr }}.

-I’m a fast learner and I’m able to adapt quickly to new technologies and environments.
+I’m a fast learner able to adapt quickly to new technologies and environments.
 In fact, I’m improving my knowledge whenever I can, especially by developing skills as part of the projects I’m contributing.

 ## Take a look at my Posts below to read more about my experience: